MeerMusik/WindowsScripts/README.md

 Variant 2.1.: Build Zig with the Zig DevKit: Requires: CMake 3.20.0 or later, Python 3.94 or later.
 This Variant also requires Ninja as the NMake in-place replacement.

-Variant 2.2.: Similar as Variant 2.1 but it uses the provided Zig Binaries instead of CMake and Ninja.
+Variant 2.2.: Similar to Variant 2.1 but it uses the provided Zig Binaries instead of CMake and Ninja.
 Use the "Vanilla" Script.

-Variant 3.: Use Zig Bootstrap: https://github.com/ziglang/zig-bootstrap I do not provide Scripts for this Variant!
+Variant 3.: Not supported by me: Use Zig Bootstrap: https://github.com/ziglang/zig-bootstrap

+32-Bit (X86) Support in the Zig Compiler is broken since at least 2017.
+GitHub Issue: https://github.com/ziglang/zig/issues/537

 Infos:
 1. Documentation: https://ziglang.org/documentation/master/